zencoder/zencoder-ex/README.md

 #### Base URL

-By default the integration library will send all requests to version 2 of our API. "https://app.zencoder.com/api/v2".
+By default the integration library will send all requests to version 2 of our API: "https://app.zencoder.com/api/v2".
 If, for whatever reason, you want to send requests to a different url you may configure your base URL in two ways.

 1. Set it from within your application
     ```elixir